 Meet John Crowley (4:35) - Here we get a first-person telling of the real John Crowley's experience from the birth of his children to their diagnosis with Pompe Disease and how he got started fighting for a cure.
 Towards the end of the video segment, Fraser and Ford briefly reflect on the real Crowley and we see footage of the real Megan and Patrick as they visit the film set in the Spring of 2009.

 Extraordinary Measures: The Power to Overcome (10:43) - This is the real gem of the bonus features.
 Anyone interested in the actual behind-the-scenes making of the film, will enjoy this inside look into director Tom Vaughn's venture into getting this film made.
 We see quite a bit of interview footage with Ford, Russell, and Fraser as they talk about the film, the Crowleys, and working together as actors (and some of it was actually used in the "Meet John Crowley" segment as well).
 We also see footage of scenes being acted out while the cameras are rolling, and even hear Fraser gush a bit about getting to work with his acting hero, Ford.

 While the home video release of the film is a little slim on the special features (the only other feature is a series of film previews, surprisingly including Christian films Fireproof and Facing The Giants among mainstream ones like Dear John and The Back-Up Plan), the blu-ray version of the film also includes some more in-depth features via BD Live.
 But overall, what the on-disc features offer are substantial enough to take you a bit further into the film's inspirational story.
 Still, it would have been nice to have a commentary track on here from either Vaughn, Fraser, or Ford - or even the real-life Crowleys - but the interview footage included in the featurettes is still a nice touch.- John DiBiase, (reviewed: 6/4/10)

 Disclaimer: All reviews are based solely on the opinions of the reviewer.
-Most reviews are rated on how the reviewer enjoyed the film overall, not on content.
+Most reviews are rated on how the reviewer enjoyed the film overall, not exclusively on content.
 However, if the content really affects the reviewer's opinion and experience of the film, it will definitely affect the reviewer's overall rating.